 My thoughts: Once again a brilliant course geared toward shooting outside the confines of your at-home studio.
 I’ve taken this course and I love the on-site shoots that Sarah takes you sharing how to shoot tablescapes, cocktails, space shots and more.

 If you do enrol in Restaurant Foodtography School, using THIS LINK, I can offer $50 off this price by using my DISCOUNT CODE: EMMA (Look out for group deals purchasing two courses in one go at a discounted rate.
 Every little helps right!))

 Details: A course designed to understand the ins & outs of the powerful editing tool, Lightroom in relation to food photography.
 Workflow, developing your editing style, editing theory and so much more.

 My thoughts: I’m a big fan of Rachel’s teaching style.
 She is undeniably a technical whizz and this course is a must to push you forward on your photography journey.
 It’s on my hit list next!

 Details: Wondering what it is?
-Roberta calls it ‘The new hyper creative way to communicate’ in digital marketing.
-It’s the middle ground between still life photography and video.
-A way of creating movement with an image inorder to grab the attention of the viewer.
+Roberta calls it ‘The new hyper-creative way to communicate’ in digital marketing.
+It's the middle ground between still life photography and video.
+A way of creating a movement with an image in order to grab the attention of the viewer.

 Details: A brilliant portal by Jeff Hawley, teaching everything you need to know regarding SEO for bloggers.
 The course provides all the tools and power to unlock SEO, apply it to your blog and grow.